kilian-group/phantom-wiki/data/README.md

 ### Source Data

 This is a synthetic dataset.
+The extent to which we use real data is detailed as follows:
+1. Names are sampled from TODO
+2. We modify the list of real-life jobs provided by the `faker` Python package and sample from this list when generating universes.
+We are grateful to the contributors of Faker (c) 2012 Daniele Faraglia for curating this list and making it publically available.
+3. We modify the list of hobbies at https://www.kaggle.com/datasets/mrhell/list-of-hobbies and sample from this list when generating universes.
+We are grateful to Arjun Raj for curating this list and making it publically available.

 #### Data Collection and Processing

-This dataset was generated on commodity CPUs using Python and Prolog.
+This dataset was generated on commodity CPUs using Python and SWI-Prolog.
 See paper for full details of the generation pipeline, including timings.

 #### Who are the source data producers?